 You will be assessed on a constant basis throughout the course.
 You will build up a portfolio of evidence which your lecturer will check and guide you through.
 The evidence you need to produce will be either written work, drawings or practical work.

 Boots and overalls must be purchased before work commences in the workshop, this can be purchased through the college on enrolment or through your own supplier.
 Approximately £25 for both.

-Successful students may apply to advance to a BTEC Level 2 Diploma in Engineering, or to a Modern Apprenticeship in Engineering at Level 2.
-Progression to Level 2 will depend on your attendance, Level 1 results, no discipline issues, Improvement on entry Maths and English grades and a recommendation from your Level 1 Course Manager
+Successful students may advance to a BTEC Level 2 Diploma in Engineering, or to a Modern Apprenticeship in Engineering at Level 2.
+Progression to Level 2 will depend on your attendance, Level 1 results, no discipline issues and GCSE grade.

 Alternative courses are available within the college if you decide that Engineering is not for you after the first year.